 Types of Wading Boots

 Wading boots are also divided into different types according to their design as well and the type of soles they have too.
-Just like the various types of waders, each type of wading boot also has advantages and disadvantages.
+Just like the various types of fly fishing waders, each type of fly fishing boot also has advantages and disadvantages.
 Wading “boots” are available in a wide range of types, including:

 - Sandals specifically designed for wet wading in warm weather